hinsonan/fhu_demo/README.md

 `pip install requirements.txt`

-Run the main program
+Run the main program from the git root

-`python main.py`
+`python src/main.py`

 ## Running with Docker